Updated: October 2023

 By the end of the summer, they will no longer be needed by the colony.
 Honey bees are quite tolerant of fairly cool temperatures, but need reasonable weather conditions (e.g. no snow or heavy rain) to forage, and of course, during the winter time, there is far less nectar and pollen available.

 Drones do not collect pollen or nectar, and before winter sets in, those still alive will be elbowed out of the nest or hive by the workers, so that winter food resources are not drained!

 Workers raised in the spring and summer have shorter, busier lives than those raised later in the season, and may live 6 or 7 weeks.
 This is the most productive time for the colony, with larvae to be fed, nectar and pollen to be gathered, and honeycomb to be built.

 Those raised in the autumn will have far less to do, with no brood to care for.
 Their main concern will be to survive the cold until the following spring.
 However, they may live 4 to 6 months.

-A productive queen, favoured by the colony and free from disease should certainly live for about 2 yrs, but could live for up to 3 or 4 years, partly depending on whether the beekeeper decides to get rid of the queen, or whether the colony decide to replace her with a new queen.
+A productive queen, favoured by the colony and free from disease should certainly live for about 2 yrs, but could live for up to 3 or 4 years or even longer, partly depending on whether the beekeeper decides to get rid of the queen, or whether the colony decides to replace her with a new queen.